 Default minimum and maximum axis bounds are set based on the range of data values represented on the axis.
-These values can be customized by typing in a new desired axis bound value.
-Clicking the reset icon will revert the axis bound back to the default value.
+These values can be customized by typing a new desired axis bound value.
+Clicking the reset icon will revert the axis bound to the default value.

 You can format the way an axis will display numeric values by specifying a number format category or by defining a custom format string.

 Charts and axes are given default titles based on the variable names and chart type.
 These can be edited on the General tab in the Chart Properties pane.
 You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.